Preparing your infrastructure to deploy in-house apps

 https://ppq.apple.com: The device contacts this website to check the status of the distribution certificate used to sign the provisioning profile.

-Preparing an in-house app for wireless distribution
+Preparing a proprietary in-house app for wireless distribution

 To prepare your proprietary in-house app for wireless distribution, you build an archived version (a .ipa file), and a manifest file that enables wireless distribution and installation of the app.

 Use Xcode to create a versioned archive of your app, and then export the app for distribution to the organization.
 Xcode uses the distribution certificate and includes the appropriate provisioning profile.